 34 bucks for three and a half ounces.

-Number one on Amazon's list of best selling fragrances and perfume for the sixth consecutive day.
+Number one on Amazon's list of best-selling fragrances and perfume for the sixth consecutive day.

 One reviewer said, I normally buy this stuff at Nordstrom, but now that I heard they won't carry it, I was happy to find it on Amazon.

-They keep attacking, they keep attacking.
+They keep attacking.

-Mars attacks, I remember Jack Nicholson being advised by somebody, make peace with these little people.
+I remember Jack Nicholson being advised by somebody, make peace with these little people.

 Make peace.

-So they arrange a meeting with the Martian leader who comes in and just murders everybody after an impassioned speech, but we're all the same.
+So they arrange a meeting with the Martian leader who comes in and just murders everybody after an impassioned speech.

 It's one of my all-time favorite movies.

-I just I started watching this show when it was the closer, And now it's major crimes.
+I just, I started watching this show when it was the closer, and now it's Major Crimes.

 I like everybody in this cast.